phcode-dev/phoenix-fs/README.md

 ### Throws

-- If the provided path cannot be converted to a Phoenix FS path.
+- `Errors.EINVAL`: If the provided path cannot be converted to a Phoenix FS path.

 ### Example